 - Maxing out rods may require more scrolls of recharging than you have on hand, and you may wish to save some of those for useful wands.
 Nonetheless, it helps to at least tune useful rods up so that their max MP is an even multiple of the cost of the most frequently used spell.

 - Most rods found laying around in the dungeon have mediocre or even negative recharge rates, but a rod generated by a scroll of acquirement will usually have a high recharge rate.
 So long as Evocations higher than all your other magic skills, you have 80% chance to get a rod you don't already own if you request a staff.
-Trog worshipers who select a staff from an acquirement will always receive a rod.
+Trog worshipers who select a staff from an acquirement will either receive a rod or a staff of energy.

 Comparison to Spellcasting